Vessel sinks rose in popularity in the early 2000’s and have maintained a steady stream of interest over the past 10 years.

 Faucet placement is easy to test so just take the time to make sure you wall-mounted faucets are placed at a reasonable height, and you counter-mount faucets are placed the right distance away from the center of the sink as well as being tall enough.
 Since vessel sinks sit on top of the counter, counter-mount faucets will have long necks and usually are around 12 inches tall!
 Another type that I haven’t mentioned, the sink-mounted faucets, leave less to think about as there is only one place to mount the faucet.

 Having a professional install your sink is always recommended for making sure the placement is just right.
 If you want to guarantee splashing won’t be a problem, look for a faucet with an aerator.
 This reduces the force and density of the stream coming from the faucet.
 You often see aerators in restaurant bathrooms.

 Faucets with aerators will produce a white stream that feels bubbly, whereas non-aerated streams will be clear and feel heavy.
 Often aerators are removable, so you can test it out and decide which is best for your sink.

 This is the fun part.
 With the different practical problems in mind, now you want to find a sink that will make your dream bathroom!

 I want to try to cover all the different materials here and their pros and cons.
 If you have something to share about your experience with a certain vessel sink material, please leave a comment below!

-- Copper’s alluring color and natural antimicrobial finish feels luxurious.
+Copper’s alluring color and natural microbial finish feels luxurious.

-- Teak and Petrified Wood offer the most unique designs.
-No two vessel sinks are exactly the same.
+Teak and Petrified wood offer unique designs, No two vessel sinks are exactly the same.